Conference Program

 Chairs: Evan DeVallance, PhD - West Virginia University and Nirmal Kumar, PhD - University of North Dakota

 Epigenetics and epigenetic sequencing techniques have been at the leading edge of science for the past decade.
 Recent evidence has revealed redox-mediated signaling as well as direct redox modifications of chromatin.
-This symposium will touch on cutting edge discoveries as to how redox regulation of the epigenome contributes to health and disease across organ systems.
+This symposium will touch on cutting-edge discoveries as to how redox regulation of the epigenome contributes to health and disease across organ systems.

 2:15 pm - 2:45 pm